jdabtieu/CTFOJ/INSTALL.md

 $ cp default_settings.py settings.py
 $ nano settings.py
 ```
 In settings.py, you should add your email credentials as indicated by default_settings.py.
-Additionally, you may change the other email settings if you do not use Gmail.
-Next, you should choose whether to use a CAPTCHA or not, and provide your hCaptcha site key and secret key if you are using a CAPTCHA.
+Additionally, you may change the other email settings if you use a SMTP provider other than Gmail.
+Next, you should choose whether to use a CAPTCHA or not, and add your hCaptcha site and secret keys if you are using a CAPTCHA.
 Finally, you should add a custom name for your club and change any other settings that you wish to change.

 # Running in Debug Mode
 ```